mitenmit/threefold/README.md

 Then put the content of the pages in pages/.
 Threefold stitches them together for you.
 Done.

+## Nice things about Threefold

+* Pretty title tags are automatically generated based on the filename.
+(My_page.phtml gives you My Page)
+* Non-existing URLs bring up a 404 page.
+* You can use page-specific classes and stuff with a simple shortcode.

 ## How do I install it?